ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/kafka/kafka-table-engine-named-collections.md

 ---
-title: "Connecting to Kafka using named collections"
+title: "Integrating ClickHouse with Kafka using Named Collections"
-slug: /en/integrations/kafka/kafka-table-engine-named-collections
 description: How to use named collections to connect clickhouse to kafka
 keywords: [named collection, how to, kafka]
 ---